allegro/blog/_posts/2021-04-29-how-to-ruin-elasticsearch-performance.md

 complexity remain.
 Let’s take a look at one possible implementation and see what conclusions can be drawn.

 While the operations described below can be generalized to work on multiple lists at once, for simplicity we’ll just discuss operations which are binary, i.e. which take two arguments.
-Conclusions remain the same.
+Conclusions remain the same for higher arity.

 In the algorithms below, we'll assume each postings list is an actual list of integers (doc IDs), sorted in ascending order, and that their sizes are _n_ and _m_.